Submission details for the 2023 FlashFlood

 - Because of the flood of entries we receive, the editors will be unable to provide feedback on stories or give reasons for rejections, but each piece will be read with respect and care.
 There are many reasons why we may pass on a piece besides than the quality of a story, so please don't be disheartened if your piece doesn't make it this time around.

 Reserved Slots for Unpublished Authors

-- This year, we have some spots reserved for unpublished authors.
-If you haven't been published fiction online or in print, feel free to mention this in your cover e-mail and we will consider you for one of these slots.
-(It's fine if you've published non-fiction or reviews.
-It's also fine if you've self-published your own fiction on your website, blog or social media.)
+- Each year, we reserve multiple slots for unpublished authors.
+If you haven't had fiction published online or in print, feel free to submit via our Debut Fiction call, and we will consider you for one of these slots.
+(It's fine if you've published non-fiction or reviews.)

 - We will get back to all unpublished authors shortly after our submission window closes.

-A different editor will be reading submissions on each of the seven days of our submission window, but we're not publicising who is reading on which day.
-You can read more about the 2020 editors here.
+Different editors will be reading submissions on each of the seven days of our submission window, but we're not publicising who is reading when.
+You can read more about the 2023 editors here.

 Thank you for sending us your words.
 We can't wait to read your work!

 The Small Print

 Copyright remains with you, the author, at all times, as does responsibility for your story’s contents.
 If accepted, you are free to republish any story anywhere else in any form at any time.
 All we would ask is that you credit FlashFlood as the first publisher if your work subsequently finds a home elsewhere and we were the story's first publisher.

 All stories will be published on National Flash Fiction Day, 24 June 2023, but FlashFlood will remain live thereafter.
 By submitting work, you agree to let us publish it at FlashFlood / National Flash Fiction Day as long as the FlashFlood and/or National Flash Fiction Day project exists.